 5 Groundbreaking CBD Updates You Must Know

 If you haven’t heard already, CBD (cannabidiol) is the cannabis compound that’s taking the world by storm.
-Just one of the many plant compounds that can be found within the cannabis plant, CBD is gaining a reputation as one that could have some serious potential medical benefits.
+Just one of the many plant compounds that can be found within the cannabis plant, CBD is gaining a reputation as one that could have some serious potential advantages.

 Research into CBD is ongoing as sales for CBD-based products, such as oils, tinctures, and edibles, are beginning to soar.
 So far, much of the research seems promising, and with new information coming to light frequently, more and more people are keen to know about the properties that CBD has in store.